TineRobbe/Catmandu-CA/README.md

 Pieter De Praetere &lt;pieter at packed.be>

-# COPYRIGHT

-Copyright 2017- PACKED vzw

-# LICENSE
+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2017 by PACKED, vzw, Vlaamse Kunstcollectie, vzw.
-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, Version 3, June 2007.

 # SEE ALSO